johnwayne1930/RasPi-IssStreamer/README.md

 Starts High Definition Earth Viewing (HDEV) experiment ustream which swaps between three different cameras from time to time.<br>

 About:<br>
-*Black Image = International Space Station (ISS) is on the night side of the Earth.
+*Black Image means the International Space Station (ISS) is on the night side of the Earth.
-No Audio = Normal.
 There is no audio by design.*

 > ~/stream/iss.sh ch2 <br>